epomatti/azure-storage-security/README.md

 ### Service Endpoints

 Connection via Service Endpoints where subnet should have `Microsoft.Storage` endpoint assigned.

+It does not require delegation.

 ### Private Link